C-Band Satellites in the US: Delivering TV and Data Transmissions Services to Millions of Americans

 Satellite and Launch Providers

-Northrop Grumman has delivered two flight-proven GeoStar-3 satellites – SES-18 and SES-19 – that were assembled and tested in Dulles, Virginia.
+Northrop Grumman delivered two flight-proven GeoStar-3 satellites – SES-18 and SES-19 – that were assembled and tested in Dulles, Virginia.
 These satellites were launched by SpaceX on 17 March 2023.